 You can create new events on Windows Calendar by clicking left button on any date.
 You can fill out details here or click on more details to pop out as a new window.

-Once you click on Save and close button, you can see the event created on the Calendar app.
-Now you can check the calendar app on your iPhone or iPad and see it synchronized the same event on you iDevice.
+Once you click on the Save and close button, you can see the event created on the Calendar app.
+Now you can check the calendar app on your iPhone or iPad and see it synchronized the same event on your iDevice.

 The final iCloud calendar will come with color-coded for each schedule, and the Windows Calendar app will look like above.
 This solution to synchronize iCloud calendar on Windows 10 is a pretty easy and smart decision from Microsoft.
 Those who like iPhone and Windows computer can sync their calendar in their system and iPhone in real-time.

 Since my day 1 at work, I was taught to use OIutlook years ago.
 I think I will vote for Outlook over Windows 10 Mail app no matter what.
 One great thing about Windows’ built-in Mail app is the support of Google Calendar API & iCloud calendar, which is CalDAV!
 Yes, it is CalDAV.
 I give a big thumb for it.
 Now, I wonder why Outlook does not support Google Calendar API, CalDAV and CardDAV even till the most recent Outlook 2016.
 Sadly, Google Calendar Sync had been discontinued.
 Yet Apple’s iCloud Control Panel has issues of no way to assign iCloud folders as Outlook’s default folders.
 I turn out to use some Outlook add-in such as EVO Collaborator for Outlook to resolve this issue.
 Since this add-in synchronizes both Google Calendar, iCloud and more, I am kind of better off now.
 Till maybe when Microsoft comes out with a built-in CardDAV and CalDAV support, I will try it to see how it works.